10 Best Children's Books on Diversity to read with your kids

 We have a lot of personal nostalgia when it comes to these books, but they have been hurting minorities for decades.
 They come from a time when people lived openly.
 We should critically ask ourselves if we should not take out of our bookshelves altogether.

 To keep it short: Diversity is clearly underrepresented in most children's books.
-Time to change it together!
+Time to change it together and read the books that celebrate diversity!

 Source SLJ (School Library Journal)

-We're super excited to show you our favorite picks for children's books about diversity.
+We're super excited to show you our favorite picks for children's books that celebrate diversity.
 It wasn't easy to limit ourselves to 10 books.
 Here we go!1.
 The Family Book by Todd Parr

 Talks about a variety of all kinds of families.
 Big families, small families, those with one parent, and some with two moms or dads.
 Some loud and some quiet, but all of them special in their way.